lay162/Petition/README.txt

 DEPLOYMENT INSTRUCTIONS
 -----------------------

-1. Upload the entire /site folder to your hosting provider:
+1. Upload the entire project root folder to your hosting provider:
-   - Netlify: Drag and drop the /site folder
+   - Netlify: Drag and drop the root folder
    - Vercel: Connect GitHub repo or drag and drop
    - GitHub Pages: Upload to repository
    - Any static hosting service